chase-lahner/Cuscuta/README.md

 * Playable Demo
 	+ Basic dungeon generation - fluctuating room size & metrics, completely random
-	+ at least 1 enemy type
+	+ at least 1 enemy type with basic movement (basic, non-player oriented)
 * Rudimentary Multiplayer
-	+ Basic two-player connection
+	+ Basic two-player connection - Not lag free, just able to have 2 players in same game
-	+ Basic synchronization between movement
 * Rudimentary Animation/Artwork
-* Basic Line-of-Sight Detection
+* Basic Line-of-Sight Detection for 1 enemy type

 ## Final Goals

 *  Complete Game
-	+ Dungeon generation based on players' carnage bars and location
+	+ Dungeon generation based on players' carnage bars and location - Should be random, but influenced by carnage bars and player count
-	+ Tight interplay between generation & multiplayer
+	+ Tight interplay between generation & multiplayer - 2 players mean more difficult rooms, some rooms require teamwork to complete
 	+ At least 4 enemy types
+	+ At least 3-4 distinct items player can utilize (At least 2 weapons, 1 buff)
 *  Fluid Multiplayer
 	+ Movement and monsters must be synchronized
 	+ No large room lag
+	+ Movement must be relatively lag-free
 *  Ending, Boss Battle
+	*  Boss has at least 2 unique abilities
+	*  End reward

 ## Stretch Goals